tomko-lab/tomko-lab.github.io/content/people/xiaonan.md

 ---

 ## Bio
-Xiaonan Wang joined our group at 2019, and he ...
+Xiaonan Wang joined our group in 2019.
+She is conducting research on the complex reasoning that emerges from the incompatible hierarchical conceptualisations of places.
+She is supervised by Prof Stephan Winter, and co-supervised by Martin.

 ![profile](/images/people/xiaonan.jpg)